HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-encounter-diagnosis-intro.md

 <div class="new-content" markdown="1">The US Core Condition Profile has been split into the US Core Condition Encounter Diagnosis Profile below and US Core Condition Problems and Health Concerns Profile
 </div><!-- new-content -->

-﻿This profile sets minimum expectations for the [Condition] resource to record, search, and fetch a list of encounter diagnosis associated with a patient.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
-For Problems and Health Concerns use the [US Core Condition Problems and Health Concerns Profile].

 **Example Usage Scenarios:**

 The following are example usage scenarios for the this profile: